 Archaeology at Binghamton University

-The Archaeology Program at Binghamton University is distinguished by its emphasis on a critically engaged archaeology.
-Our research and teaching are informed by practice theory, political economy, theories of the subject, feminism, critiques of ideology, phenomenology, historical ecology and issues of cultural resource and heritage management.
-Our professional practice places collaborative and critically reflexive approaches to research and connections to multiple publics in the forefront of our work.
-Faculty members acknowledge the crucial political, economic and ethical elements of all archaeological practice.
-We are actively involved in consultations and collaborations with indigenous and descendent communities (Native Americans, African Americans and others); in research on museum and media presentation of archaeology; in collecting and cultural understandings of objects; and in the establishment of participatory community archaeology programs.
+The Archaeology Program at Binghamton University is distinguished by its emphases on critically engaged archaeology and science-based research.
+Our research and teaching are informed by practice theory, political economy, theories of the subject, feminism, critiques of ideology, phenomenology, historical ecology, cultural resource and heritage management, evolutionary theory, and archaeometry.
+Our professional practice ranges from collaborative and critically reflexive approaches to research with connections to multiple publics to cutting-edge field and laboratory investigations in the archaeological record.
+Faculty members acknowledge political, economic, ethical and scientific elements of all archaeological practice.
+We are actively involved in consultations and collaborations with indigenous and descendent communities (Native Americans, African Americans and others); in research on museum and media presentation of archaeology; in collecting and cultural understandings of objects; in explaining the archaeological record, investigating the history of human evolution, and in the establishment of participatory community archaeology programs.
 The Binghamton program's dual emphasis on responsibilities to the living and well-grounded, theoretically informed studies of the past places particular weight on dynamic relationship between past and present.

 Our Archaeology Program enjoys a strong national and international reputation, thanks to the active research and public outreach of our faculty and students.
 The program is particularly well known for its engagement with cutting-edge theory in archaeology and anthropology, and for its attention to linking theoretical perspectives to archaeological practice.
 The success of these endeavors is documented in the excellent faculty and graduate student record of external research funding, strong publication record and high levels of interest in our program on the part of prospective graduate students both nationally and internationally.